Digital terrestrial television in the United Kingdom: Summary

 The UK Government's intention was that digital terrestrial television would completely replace analogue terrestrial television in the United Kingdom by 24 October 2012.
 This process was known as "Digital Switchover", or DSO.
 The industry association for digital television in the UK, Digital TV Group, was responsible for co-ordination between Freeview and other digital services.
-DTG licensed suitable equipment to bear the Digital Tick and Freeview Playback Logos to identify PVRs and other devices designed to work through switchover, and to raise awareness of DTT product quality and standards.
+DTG licensed the marking of suitable equipment with 'digital tick' or 'Freeview Playback' logos to identify PVRs and other devices designed to work through switchover, and to raise awareness of DTT product quality and standards.
 Digital terrestrial television is broadcast using the DVB-T international standard for standard-definition content and DVB-T2 for high definition content.

 The digital switchover process involved discontinuing analogue terrestrial TV broadcasts, which in some areas allowed for greater signal strength and/or better coverage of digital multiplexes.
 The process concluded on 24 October 2012, when digital switchover completed in Northern Ireland (the same day as the Republic of Ireland also completed its digital switchover).

 In areas where analogue signals had terminated, older receiving equipment was likely to require replacement or upgrade.
 This process was subsidised by the UK Government for those on low incomes.
 Contracts for this operation were awarded to BSkyB in the Border Television region.
 Upgrading of analogue receiving equipment required a Freeview set-top box (or other DVB-T capable digital receiver).
 Where an analogue TV recording device was in use this ideally would require a separate Freeview set-top box, to replicate the previous functionality of recording and watching different programme sources.